AiranGlez/kubernetes/README.md

     - TCPSocketAction: performs a TCP check against container's IP adress on a specified port
     - HTTPGetAction: performs an HTTP GET request to container's IP

+Namespaces:

+    - No resource isolation
+    - POD in namespace A can communicate with other in namespace B
+    - Any POD in the cluster can communicate with K8S API

 ### Prerequisites